xupeiwust/deepforge/docs/reference/cli.rst

 .. code-block:: bash

-    deepforge config torch.dir
+    deepforge config worker.dir

-Setting a configuration option, such as :code:`torch.dir` can be done with:
+Setting a configuration option, such as :code:`worker.dir` can be done with:

 .. code-block:: bash

-    deepforge config torch.dir /some/new/directory
+    deepforge config worker.dir /some/new/directory

 For more information about the configuration settings, check out the `configuration <configuration.rst>`_ page.